 It is a terrible thing, to attempt to keep the Old Law, and fail, because only the curse and promise of the Old Law remains.

-- The promise of the Old Covenant Contract is “The Savior” that would one day Save all who are Sealed with His Spirit.
+- The promise of the Old Covenant Contract is “The Savior” that would come forth to Save all who are Sealed with His Spirit.

 - The curse is to be judged by the very Law that is impossible to keep after Messiah’s ascension (Rom 1:18-21, 2:12, 3:19-20, Gal 3:10).